ansible/ansible/CODING_GUIDELINES.md

 Classes
 =======

-  * With the exception of module code (where inline is better), it is deseriable to see classes in their own files.
+  * With the exception of module code (where inline is better), it is desirable to see classes in their own files.
   * Classes should generally not cause side effects as soon as they are instantiated, move meaningful behavior to methods rather than constructors.

 Functions and Methods